SakiyaBackups/anti-phish-advanced/README.md

 # Anti-Phish Advanced

-This is the advanced version of the [Anti-Phishing Implementation](https://github.com/MoneyDropLobby/anti-phish-advanced) library.
+This is the updated advanced version of the [Anti-Phishing Implementation](https://github.com/MoneyDropLobby/anti-phish-advanced) library.
 Made to cater to the advanced developer population who might want to handle phishers differently than the implementation library.

 ## Installation